Ast3risk-ops/guides/docs/games/pc/tf2/demos.md

             <video src="/assets/vid/tf2quicktime.mp4" controls muted width="560" height="420"></video>
         </center>

     First, you will need to download [:simple-quicktime: QuickTime](https://secure-appldnld.apple.com/QuickTime/031-43075-20160107-C0844134-B3CD-11E5-B1C0-43CA8D551951/QuickTimeInstaller.exe).
 Use the typical install.

-    ??? question "Why?"
-        TF2 uses the **QTFF** (MOV) codec on Windows, and the game will check for QuickTime to be able to get the needed codec to export your movie.
+You need this to export replays, as they are in **MOV**      format.

     Reboot your **PC** and launch TF2.